-I stood on my front steps last evening, talking to my neighbor, a woman as ridiculously vigilant regarding the park as I am.
+I stood on my front steps last evening, talking to my neighbor, a woman as vigilant in her park surveillance as I am.

 You see, there’s a public park across the street from our properties, a lovely green spot with big trees.
 There’s soccer and baseball in the summer, hockey in the winter, large intra-mural colored-tee-shirt-wearing competitions between teenagers of different churches (“Current standings: Lamb of God has walloped Christ Our Lord at the three-legged race; House of Mercy has trounced Abundant Life in punt/pass/throw!
 Up next: The Church of the Nazarene against 34th Street Southern Baptist.
 You have two minutes to the starting gun!
 Two minutes!”)